redromnon/HeroicBashLauncher/README.md

 ## Pre-requisites
 - Heroic 2.0.0 'Roronoa Zoro' Anniversary Edition
-- Python 3
-- Git
 - Zenity

 ## Installation
 Head over to the [Releases](https://github.com/redromnon/HeroicBashLauncher/releases) page.
-Then download and extract the **ZIP** file of the latest release.
+Then download and extract the **.zip** file of the latest release.

 ## Usage

 ### Running the Program
-Execute the program by running the following command `./setup.sh` or simply double-click this file.
-You may need to enable executable permissions for this file by running `chmod u+x setup.sh`
+Execute the program by simply double-clicking the **HeroicBashLancher** executable.
+You should be greeted by the _Process Finished_ dialog at the end.

 ### Running Games